-- The Trump Administration issued implemented the current "final" Title IX regulations with an effective date of August 14, 2020. - CMU adopted its current Interim Sexual Misconduct Policy on August 14, 2020. - The Biden Administration issued a Notice of Proposed Rulemaking (NPRM) on July 12, 2022. - Anticipate that new "final" regulations will be issued sometime within the next 6 to 24 months. - In the meantime, the 2020 regulations remain in full effect.
+- The Trump Administration issued implemented the current "final" Title IX regulations with an effective date of August 14, 2020. - CMU adopted its current Interim Sexual Misconduct Policy on August 14, 2020. - The Biden Administration issued a Notice of Proposed Rulemaking (NPRM) on July 12, 2022. - Anticipate that new "final" regulations will be issued in Spring 2024. - In the meantime, the 2020 regulations remain in full effect.